akdemirlll/Widgets-for-JupyterNB/README.md

 # Widgets-for-JupyterNB

-this repo contains useful widgets/tools for jupyter notebook
+This repo contains useful widgets/tools for jupyter notebook